Supporting trusted adults in their response to the disclosures made by young victims of crime

 Our mission is to ensure young victims of crime in London feel listened to, supported, and empowered.

-We provide trauma-informed training for any adult, whether they are a parent/carer, youth professional, or a community leader so they can respond to young people who have experienced crime in a safe and informed way.
+We provide training for any adult, whether they are a parent/carer, youth professional, or a community leader so they can respond to young people who have experienced crime in a safe and informed way.

 Trusted Adults and Youth Allies